jubako/jubako/spec/index.rst

 This allow to point a 16MB sized memory at a position up to 256TB.

-Header/Tailer
+Header/Tail
 -------------

 Most of Jubako structure are headers.
 They are starting the content they are describing (pack, index, ...)

-However, some structures are tailers.
-They are writen at the **end** of the content they are describing.
+However, some structures are tails.
+They are written at the **end** of the content they are describing.

-Offset (and SizedOffset) always point to the start of the header/tailer.
+Offset (and SizedOffset) always point to the start of the header/tail.
 Never to the start of the content.

 - In the case of the header, the data is directly following the header, without padding.
-- In the case of the tailer, the data is just before the tailer, without padding.
+- In the case of the tail, the data is just before the tail, without padding.
-  The start of the data can be computed by subscribing the data size (specified in the tailer) to the offset of the tailer.
+  The start of the data can be computed by subscribing the data size (specified in the tail) to the offset of the tail.

-tContent Part
+Content Part
 ============

 There are three kinds of pack : main, directory and content.